Postal Realty Trust (PSTL) Outpaces Stock Market Gains: What You Should Know

-It is also important to note the recent changes to analyst estimates for Postal Realty Trust.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for Postal Realty Trust.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.21% lower.
-Postal Realty Trust is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.45% lower.
+Postal Realty Trust is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Postal Realty Trust has a Forward P/E ratio of 14.68 right now.
-Its industry sports an average Forward P/E of 10.64, so we one might conclude that Postal Realty Trust is trading at a premium comparatively.
+Investors should also note Postal Realty Trust's current valuation metrics, including its Forward P/E ratio of 14.6.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.92.

-It is also worth noting that PSTL currently has a PEG ratio of 2.45.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Other was holding an average PEG ratio of 2.18 at yesterday's closing price.
+Meanwhile, PSTL's PEG ratio is currently 2.43.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The REIT and Equity Trust - Other was holding an average PEG ratio of 2.3 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report